Best Outdoor Saunas for Your Backyard – 2023

 Look at what space you have to house an outdoor sauna and select one that fits comfortably within the space.
 Consider the dimensions & shape, including the height, to get the best use of space.
 And decide at the outset what type of sauna you want; and whether an outdoor sauna is best for you, or an indoor sauna for your home.

-Look for saunas made from high-quality materials that can withstand outdoor elements, like rain, snow, and UV rays.
+Look for saunas made from high-quality materials that can withstand outdoor elements, like rain, snow, UV rays, and stormy weather.
 Cedar is a popular choice, as it’s one of the most resistant woods to rot, decay, and insect damage.

 The barrel sauna is popular too with a shape and construction well suited to the rigors of the changing seasons; particularly to the fall and winter challenges of rain, hail and snowfall.